Evernest/Evernest/EvernestFront/EvernestFront/README.md

 EvernestFront provides to Website and Web API functions handling Evernest core objects.
 (See [Concepts](https://github.com/Evernest/Evernest/wiki/Concepts:-Events,-Streams-and-Rights))

+An instance of EvernestFront is interfaced with the back-end using an EvernestBack.AzureStorageClient.

-It uses event streams provided by EvernestBack to store user events but also meta data such as object (user, source, stream) creation and deletion.
+It uses event streams provided by EvernestBack to store user events but also meta-data such as object (user, source, stream) creation and deletion.

-It checks for available rights at each request for data or action.
+It stores user and source rights over the event streams and uses them to validate or invalidate requests.

 Response
 ================